-- Inability to participate in daily activities. - Obvious illness such as: - Temperature above 100.5° F (38.06° C) for children 3 months or younger or above 101.0° F (38.3° C) for children older than 3 months.
-Exclusion criteria for children/youth and adults who become ill during the influenza season (1 October 31 May) include: having a fever (100° F auxiliary or oral) and at least one (1) respiratory symptom such as runny nose, cough, congestion, sore throat or accompanied by one of the following: intestinal upset, diarrhea, non-participation in daily activities or complaints of body/joint aches.
-Note: individuals may be infected with the flu and have respiratory symptoms without a fever.
-Please refer to the latest CYS Operations Manual for other exclusionary criteria. - Impetigo.
-Red oozing erosion capped with a golden yellow crust that appears stuck on.
+- Inability to participate in daily activities.
+Obvious illness such as: - Temperature above 100.5° F (38.06° C) for children 3 months or younger or above 101.0° F (38.3° C) for children older than 3 months.
+Exclusion criteria for children/youth and adults who become ill during the influenza season (1 October-31 May) include: having a fever (100° F auxiliary or oral) and at least one (1) respiratory symptom such as runny nose, cough, congestion, sore throat or accompanied by one of the following: intestinal upset, diarrhea, non-participation in daily activities or complaints of body/joint aches.
+Note: individuals may be infected with the flu and have respiratory symptoms

-- Scabies.
+- without a fever.
+Please refer to IMCOM REG 608-10-1 for other exclusionary criteria. - Impetigo.
+Red oozing erosion capped with a golden yellow crust that appears stuck on. - Scabies.
 Crusty wavy ridges and tunnels in the webs of fingers, hand, wrist and trunk. - Ringworm.
 Flat, spreading ring-shaped lesions. - Chicken pox.
 Crops of small blisters on a red base that become cloudy and crusted in 2 to 4 days. - Head lice/nits.
 Whitish-grey clot attached to hair shafts. - Strep Throat.
 Proven strep infections that have not been under treatment for at least 24 hours. - Conjunctivitis (pink eye).
 Red watery eyes with thick yellowish discharge. - Persistent cough. - Pinworm infestation. - Hand, foot and mouth disease (Coxsackie virus).
 Tiny raised blisters in and around the mouth, hands, feet and buttocks area.
 Fever may accompany or be present prior to the rash. - Respiratory Syncytial Virus (RSV): Upper respiratory infection resulting in fever, cough and possible difficulty breathing.
 Can lead to serious illness such as pneumonia and bronchiolitis in young children. - Diarrhea/vomiting.
 Children will be excluded from care for two bouts of diarrhea that is not contained in the diaper or clothing.
 If a combination of diarrhea and vomiting occurs, the child will also be excluded. - Vomiting.
 Children will be excluded for two bouts of vomiting.
 For children over the age of 3 months, projectile vomiting that produces large amounts of vomit and stomach fluids will result in the child being excluded from care. - Symptoms of other contagious diseases such as measles, mumps or hepatitis.

-Any injury resulting in a child/youth's inability to fully participate in daily activities or will create restrictions on activities (i.e. cast, splint, sling, stitches, etc.) requires a physician's note clearing the child for care with precautions or limitations clearly outlined.
-A physician's note will not supersede AR 608-10, the current CYS Operations Manual or SOPs.
+Any injury resulting in a child/youth's inability to fully participate in daily activities or that creates restrictions on activities (i.e. cast, splint, sling, stitches, etc.) requires a physician's note clearing the child for care with precautions or limitations clearly outlined.
+A physician's note will not supersede IMCOM 608-10-1 or SOPs.

-Re-Admission After Illness: CYS staff will provide parents with an illness/injury readmission form detailing criteria for readmission.
-The child/youth's health care provider should use the form to indicate when it's safe for the child/youth to return to the program.
-However, a note alone from the health care provider will not automatically re-admit the child/youth into the program or override Army Regulations.
-Please also refer to the latest CYS Operations Manual for detailed information.
+Re-Admission after Illness: CYS staff will provide parents with an illness/injury readmission form detailing criteria for readmission.
+The child/youth's health care provider should use the Child Illness/Injury Readmission Record to indicate when it is safe for the child/youth to return to the program.
+However, a note alone from the health care provider will not automatically re-admit the child/youth into the program or override Army/IMCOM Regulations.
 The child/youth may only return to the CYS program when the following conditions exist: